themmyloluwaa/100DaysOfGrowth/readme.md

 - I continued my DSA learnings by watching CS dojo's short videos on DSA.
 About 3 of them.
 I continued my learning on arrays by solving two leetcode challenges, one hard and one simple.
 I had previously solved these challenges using Javascript but I rewrote them in python and I saw massive improvement in how I approached the problems.

 - Lastly I learnt about linux permissions, users, and how to add user, remove user, modify permission of files etc. I would be refreshing my learnings on this for **day 6** as these are really new concepts.

+### Day 6

+- I started the day by sketching out plans for my portolio.
+I do think I have a great starting point and I will gradually iterate the sketches and translate them to designs on figma.
+I will also need to hire an animator and graphic designer and probably also pay for some hosting and domain name.

+- I continued my learnings by boostrapping a simple nodejs project which would serve as the foundation forexploring k8s in practice.

+- I also continued my DSA learnings by refreshing my understanding of recursion and iteration using the CSD book.
+I am still working on Arrays and I solved two more problems on leetcode today.

+- I watched a talk titled [It's Dangerous to Go Alone: Battling the Invisible Monsters in Tech](https://www.youtube.com/watch?v=1i8ylq4j_EY).
+It was a great talk on how to handle imposter syndrome and getting increasing positivity.